jlouie04/jlouie04.github.io/index.md

 * Lab 1

-    Lab 1, part 1 was the most interesting to me because it was the first time I actually tried coding something.
+    Lab 1, part 1 was the most interesting to me because it was the first time I actually typed coded something.
+It was cool to see how much work goes into typing a simple phrase such as 'Hello'.